gnafit/gna/doc/source/tutorial/topology.rst

     handled by distinct integrator.

 As before the procedure starts from the bins and integration points definition.
 The integration points then go to the transformation implementing :math:`sin(x)` which is same for both functions.
-Cosines are computed in separate branches.a The functions and integrations are then done in separate branches as well.
+Cosines are computed in separate branches.
+The functions and integrations are then done in separate branches as well.

 Note there are 4 debug transformations before and after each integration.
 Debug transformations print to the terminal, when the transformation their functions are executed.
-This will help us track the update procedure.
+This will help us track the procedure of graph execution.

 They are created with the following commands: